Smoothies are such a quick and easy way to prepare a healthy breakfast or post-workout snack to enjoy at home or on-the-go.

 There are many seeds you can choose from:

 Ground Flaxseeds, the best source of omega-3 fatty acids

 Pumpkin Seeds, a great source of omega-6 fatty acids

 Sesame Seeds, also high in iron and calcium

 Add a handful (about 25g or 1 oz) or 1-2 tablespoons of seed butters.

 If you have included dairy products in your smoothie blend, like yogurt and milk, you already have a source of fats and you can use the above ingredients just to top up your intake of healthy fats.

 Compared to plant-based alternatives, dairy products are higher in saturated fats, so make sure you choose low-fat versions.

-If you really want to take your smoothie to the next level, then you should add health boosters, namely those ingredients which are effective in promoting wellbeing.
+Now that you've learnt how to make a balanced smoothie, it's time to take your smoothie to the next level!
+You can do so by adding health boosters, namely those ingredients which are effective in promoting wellbeing.